Girish-Kamdi/Kamdi-Code/README.md

 # Kamdi-Code
-This is my first repository
+This is my first Git Repository